leshep/PCT_OT/README.md

 You can use the provided results for comparisons and download this source code for free, use and change it as you like, but please cite our paper:

-Patch-Based Colour Transfer with Optimal Transport Hana Alghamdi ; Mairead Grogan ; Rozenn Dahyot European Signal Processing Conference (EUSIPCO) 2019
+Patch-Based Colour Transfer with Optimal Transport<br/>
+Hana Alghamdi ; Mairead Grogan ; Rozenn Dahyot<br/>
+European Signal Processing Conference (EUSIPCO) 2019